A manifestation of order and beauty in nature is called symmetry.

 The experiment that went down in history consisted of firing positively charged particles — called \(\alpha\) particles, which we now know to be helium nuclei — at a gold foil.

-Geiger and Marsden observed to their amazement that about one out of every ten thousand \(\alpha\) particles was reflected, i.e. were deflected at an angle greater than 90°, while the others passed through the foil or were slightly deflected.
+Geiger and Marsden observed to their amazement that about one out of every ten thousand \(\alpha\) particles was reflected, i.e. deflected at an angle greater than 90°, while the rest passed through the foil or underwent slight deflection (see figures).

-The astonishment arose from the fact that the atomic model of the time proposed by Thomson himself did not predict such an outcome of the experiment.
+The astonishment arose from the fact that the atomic model of the time proposed by Thomson himself did not predict such a result.

-Indeed, in Thomson's model, atoms resembled a "plum pudding", with the positive charge evenly distributed throughout the atom and the negatively charged electrons embedded in it.
+Indeed, in Thomson's model, atoms looked like a "plum pudding", with the positive charge evenly distributed throughout the atom and the negatively charged electrons embedded in it.

-According to this model, most of the \(\alpha\) particles should have passed straight through the foil with little to no deflection, as they encountered very few obstacles.
+According to this model, most of the \(\alpha\) particles should have passed straight through the foil with very little or no deflection, as they encountered very few obstacles.

 Rutherford himself famously explained this result by saying, "It was as if you had fired a 15-inch shell at a piece of tissue paper and it had come back and hit you".